 Tip: Don’t forget to protect your post with a coat of Rust-oleum after.
 It’ll help the post last all throughout the different weather conditions.

 Looking for more ideas for your DIY front yard makeover?
-Press play on this video:
+Press play on this video by Gluetopia:

-Did we find any ideas for your DIY front yard makeover?
-Let us know in the comments below!
+Did this list of DIY front yard makeover help you find the best project for your house?
+Let us know in the comments section below!

 - 21 On A Budget DIY Landscaping Ideas To Transform Your Outdoor Space